Cyclohexanone: Other reactions

+Flavor use

+Cyclohexanone is FEMA GRAS and is used in small quantities as a raw material for flavors.
+It is said to have a minty, cooling flavor.

 Illicit use

 Cyclohexanone has been used in the illicit production of phencyclidine and its analogs and is often subject to purchase restrictions, such as being listed on the Special Surveillance List in the US.

 Safety

 Like cyclohexanol, cyclohexanone is not carcinogenic and is moderately toxic, with a TLV of 25 ppm for the vapor.
 It is an irritant.